-The CPU XCON card controls the integrated access system.
+The CPU-3 XCON Card controls the integrated access system.
 It performs the following functions:

-- Initializes the system upon power-up, and runs a self-test on all cards plugged into the chassis at that time. - Polls all cards in the system every second to determine their operating status. - Processes all incoming operator commands and displays the responses in a series of operator interface screens for each card in the system.
-The operator interface system (local VT-100 terminal, remote computer, or network management system) connects to the Interface card, which sends these commands to the CPU card for processing. - Includes circuitry that allows you to cross-connect DS0 time slots between T1 and E1 lines connected to the system WAN cards.
-Refer to the DS0 time slot assignment operations. - Includes a test pattern generator for T1 and E1 line test purposes. - Performs primary-secondary CPU arbitration.
-In a system with redundant CPU cards, the two CPU cards communicate their status to each other.
-If the primary CPU card fails, the redundant card takes over and becomes the primary.
+- Initializes the system upon power-up and tests all installed cards. - Polls all cards in the system every half second to determine operating status. - Processes all incoming operator commands and displays the responses in a series of operator interface screens for each card in the system via a local VT-100 terminal, remote computer, or network management system. - Includes circuitry that allows cross-connection of DS0 time slots between T1 and E1 lines connected to the system WAN cards. - Includes a test pattern generator for T1 and E1 line test purposes. - Performs primary CPU arbitration and redundancy if so supplied.

-The CPU XCON Card has US/Euro jumpers on its mainboard.
+The CPU-3 XCON Card doesn't have any jumpers or switches on its mainboard.